 This quick creative writing exercise is my personal favourite because I can do it anywhere and any time I have a spare few minutes.

-If you find this creative work as stimulating as I do then try some more creative writing exercises,
+If you find this creative work stimulating try some more creative writing exercises,

 As you can probably tell by now I love working on creative writing exercises and I really hope you do too.

-Of course do let me know how the exercise worked for you.
-I would love to hear from you in the comments and I always reply.
+Do please let me know how the exercise worked for you.
+Use the comments box below – I always reply.

 Bye for now and take care.